Monday, May 30, 2016

 The Sun's Rays

-Buddy and I walked to the dog park.
-There was a guy with a Labrador just leaving when we got there, otherwise, it was just me and Bud.
-The sun shone down.
+Buddy and I walk to the dog park.
+There is a guy with a Labrador just leaving when we get there, otherwise, it is just me and Bud.
+The sun shines down.
 Buddy runs around for a while, a few times across the oval, but if there are no dogs to run to, he starts off, but runs out of enthusiasm before he is half way across.
 It is funny to watch.
 Then, invariably, we both run to the water tap.
 Then we head out of the park.
 It is nice having a dog to walk.
+And Bud is a lovely boy.

 No comments: